guettli/why-i-like-django-and-sap/README.md

 I like Python and the Django-ORM because they have sane ways to handle boolean values True and False.
 In ABAP boolean does not exist.
 Quoting the docs (looks like a joke, but it is not): "ABAP does not yet support Boolean data types and thus does not support data objects for truth values.
 Therefore, the result of a logical expression cannot be assigned directly to a data object. " https://help.sap.com/doc/abapdocu_752_index_htm/7.52/en-US/abendataobjects_true_value_guidl.htm Since SAP does not provide a boolean (just abap_bool which is a charater field of lenght 1), there are several hundret custom data types in every sap which re-invent boolean.
 This slows down development and maybe more important: you loose the fun of developing.
+Django supports one sane and simple solution to store booleans in a database: https://docs.djangoproject.com/en/2.1/ref/models/fields/#booleanfield